Are you looking for cool apps that pay you???

 50. Free My Apps

-Free My Apps is easy to enroll in.
+Free My Apps enrollment is easy.
 All you have to do is download apps and games, use them, and earn credits redeemable for gift cards.

 Whaff is an Android app available on Google Play.
 Play Games, take maths quizzes, win trivia games, and earn Whaff Rewards that you can redeem for cool prizes.